UniCourt/cic-code-ga/README.md

 Code which generates these files can be found here: https://github.com/UniCourt/cic-beautify-state-codes

-Original RTF files can be foud here: https://archive.org/download/gov.ga.ocga.2018
+Original RTF files can be found here: https://archive.org/download/gov.ga.ocga.2018

+The Standardised HTMLs can be found here: https://unicourt.github.io/cic-code-ga/